ostinelli/gin.io/docs/models.md

 However, Gin does come with a more traditional database helper that allows you to quickly define models that have SQL Object-Relational Mapping functionalities.

-> Currently, only a MySQL adapter and ORM are supported.
+> Currently, only the MySQL and PostgreSQL adapters and ORMs are supported.

-##### MySQL and its ORM
+##### MySQL Connection and models

-###### Define a DB and a model

-To create a MySQL model with ORM functionalities, we first need to define a new MySQL database in the file `./db/mysql.lua`, by requiring Gin's SQL helper and by specifying the `mysql` adapter like so:
+To create a MySQL connection and model with ORM functionalities, we first need to define a new MySQL database in the file `./db/mysql.lua`, by requiring Gin's SQL helper and by specifying the `mysql` adapter like so:

 ```lua
 local SqlDatabase = require 'gin.db.sql'